Oral Health in Rural Communities

 The Indian Health Service also has a loan repayment program for those who qualify.

-For more information about loan repayment programs, see RAC’s topic guide on Health Education Financial Aid.
+For more information about loan repayment programs, see RAC’s topic guide on Scholarships, Loans, and Loan Repayment for Rural Health Professions.

 Where can I find information about fluoridation in rural community water supplies?